 Once you have all supporting document, call the office to schedule an appointment time to complete the application process.

-Once a completed application is submitted, we will schedule you for an aptitude test.
+Once an application is completed, we will schedule you for an aptitude test.
 The aptitude test covers two proficiencies, reading comprehension and mathematics (Algebra I based).
 You will need to earn a qualifying score in order to advance to the next stage of the selection process which is a sit down interview.

 If you earn a qualifying score on the aptitude test you will be invited to attend the next regularly scheduled oral interview.
 Interviews are conducted monthly, typically the 2nd Wednesday of the month.
 It is recommended that the applicant arrive at least 15 minutes before their scheduled interview time.
 The overall interview session will last approximately 2.5 hours so please plan accordingly.
 While the overall session may last hours, the actual interview will only last between 10-15 minutes